jodstrcil/git-team/README.md

-# Git for pairing :rainbow::shandshake::rainbow:
+# Git for pairing :rainbow::handshake::rainbow:

 Small cli tool to format your commit messages including your collaborators, and the ticket you are working on.